AndreasKarageorgos/Anonymous-Chat/README.md

         Tails:

-            You do not have yo download git
-            Download the version for Tails from => https://github.com/AndreasKarageorgos/SPC-Chat/releases/
+            Git is pre-installed on tails

     * Then clone the Chat to your Home folder

             $ git clone https://github.com/AndreasKarageorgos/SPC-Chat.git
+    ---
+    * Or if you are using Tails download the binary files from [here](https://github.com/AndreasKarageorgos/SPC-Chat/releases/)
+    ---
     * Manjaro: Here is the fixed window for manjaro => [Download](https://github.com/AndreasKarageorgos/SPC-Chat/releases/)

     * locate the "install" folder inside the SPC-Chat and run the installer for your os.
+(You do not need installer for tails)

     For example in Ubuntu: